-In 1993, Dr Wanjiku Atterhög did a research on children in prostitution in Thailand and in 1996 she did one more research on street children in Kenya.
+In 1993, Dr Wanjiku Atterhög did a research on sexually exploited children in Thailand and in 1996 she did one more research on street children in Kenya.
 During her research, the children narrated to her that the care they received from existing services for vulnerable children was inadequate.
 Many told stories of being beaten, being given uncooked food or being overworked when in residence at the institutions of care.
 According to the children this made them chose to stay in prostitution and on the streets rather than make use of the services available to them or they simply went from one service to another

 “shopping” for what they wanted in different situations.
 The caregivers, on the other

 hand, complained that they were not able to keep children in care and out of the streets

 or prostitution because they were “streetwise” and not willing to be subjected to

 routines or give up their freedom.
 This finding led Wanjiku to carry out research on the

 caregivers which included following them over many months to observe the way they

 worked and their capacities in delivering care to the children.
 Wanjiku confirmed that